CuddlyCactusMC/PowerOrganize/README.md

 	PowerOrganize v2.1
 	PowerOrganize.ps1 is used to organize files based on filetype, and date.
 	WARNING!
-DO NOT USE THE -Yank FUNCTION IF FOLDER INTEGRITY IS NESSECARY
+DO NOT USE IF FOLDER INTEGRITY IS NESSECARY

 	Command:               Description:
 	-RF "pathtofolder"     This is the path of the folder to organize.